ravi312/camp/index.md

 - Secured 1st - 3rd positions in every CBSE East Zone Chess Tournament (under 14 age group) held between 2005 & 2010
 - Secured 1st position in every Dhanbad District Chess Championship women category held between 2005 and 2013

----
-## About Beginner Batch

-If you are completely new to the game or if you just know the basics, you can enrol for this module.

-The following topics will be explored:

-- Introduction to the pieces,
-- Purpose of the game
-- Opening basics: the art of moving the Pieces
-- Basic Rules, Attacking & Capturing,
-- Notation
-- Special Moves, Castling Rules
-- Checkmate
-- Stalemate
-- Puzzles and Games with peers

----

-## About Intermediate Batch

-If you are already familiar with the basics, you can be part of intermediate batch to strengthen the positional play and experience the theory in action.

-The following topics will be explored:

-- Gambits
-- Single Queen Checkmate
-- Single Rook Checkmate
-- Double Rook Checkmate
-- Tactics - forks, pins, discover attack, double-check
-- Puzzles

----